doppl3r/boxel-3d-support/docs/index.md

 ## How to Create a Mod

-In order to create a mod, you need to learn Javascript.
-More information coming soon.
+Information regarding how to create a mod is on the next page, "Getting Started".

 ## Commands

 * `Control + Shift + I (Windows)` - Open Inspect Element.
 * `Command + Option + I (Mac)` - Open Inspect Element.

-## Simple outline mod
-    app.graphics.outlinePass.enabled = true
-??? info inline "What does this do?"

-    This mod outlines the player when they are behind an object.
-Provided by Doppler.